-3. Remember, his job has to come first
+3. Remember, the military has to come first

 The military comes first, it always does.
 You have to accept that and move through the difficulties that come with military life.
 You have to find ways to cope and handle being apart.
-Your service member can’t come early because you want them to, you just have to stick things out.
+Your service member can’t come home early from a deployment because you want them to, you just have to stick things out.

 4. Don’t hang up on each other, and if you do…

 Don’t hang up the phone on one another, even if you are angry.
 If you do in the heat the moment (which happens) send a quick email or call back if you can.
 Hanging up that way isn’t good when talking on the phone is the biggest part of your relationship.

 5. Don’t feel like you have to talk for hours every day